Ethereum-Rush/etr/README.md

 In ethereum rush block halving became every two years if you check our contract you can see lastBlock variable this is increment daily and if lastBlock equls 365*2 = 730 block reward divide with 2!!!

-## How you can get ethereum rush
-Please change gas limit as 120000 and if send 1 ethereum to our contract 0x6F371CA338bbddd0baF719E1D5d0797cCE20774f  you can get 375 ETR.

 ## MEMO FUTURE.

 If you use sendtokenwithmemo function you can send ETHEREUM RUSH with alfenumeric text or thats called as memo.